shawngraham/presentations/lund/lund.md

 ---

 ## A digital synesthesia:
-### using and abusing sonification for hearing patterns in archaeological data
+### experiments in using and abusing sonification for hearing patterns in archaeological data

 Shawn Graham at [Carleton U](http://carleton.ca)<br>
 [@electricarchaeo](http://twitter.com/electricarchaeo)